 London Bees first ever fixture in WSL2 resulted in a 3-0 victory over Oxford United Ladies, with 16-year old Lucy Loomes scoring their first ever goal.

 In 2016, the Bees experienced their best season to date, taking home a record points haul for the season as well as a historic run to the semi-finals of the Continental Cup, knocking out Chelsea en route.

 The 2017 Spring Series saw the Bees get off to a great start and top the league in the early stages.
 A move to a winter season has seen changes both on and off the pitch.

-Sian Osmond is currently the Club’s Head Coach and she brought in almost an entirely new squad as the Bees entered into a new era in the FA Women’s National League South.
+Tom Buzzard is currently the Club’s Head Coach and has brought in almost an entirely new squad as The Bees entered into a new era in the FA Women’s National League South.